scubacabra/gradle-jaxb-plugin/README.md

 ## JAXB Plugin Convention ##

-There are 4 overridable defaults for this JAXB Plugin.
+There are 4 overrideable defaults for this JAXB Plugin.
 These defaults are changed via the `jaxb` closure.

 * xsdDir